 Meet Ayeni-Wuraola Ogungbola as she takes us on her entrepreneurial journey.

 Iyl foods is majorly a food processing and packaging business.
-There’s a section of the business popularly known as (Iyawolaideolowosibi) which caters to food services such as delivering freshly made foods to individuals at their doorsteps.
+There’s a section of the food business popularly known as (Iyawolaideolowosibi) which caters to food services such as delivering freshly made foods to individuals at their doorsteps.
 While Iyl foods processes and packages dry foods such as dry spices and local rice.

-I started my business with a customer’s fund of N4000 and gradually progressed from just cooking for people to processing and packaging dry foods.
+I started my food business with a customer’s fund of N4000 and gradually progressed from just cooking for people to processing and packaging dry foods.
 I had to get a job to support the growing business and also kept reinvesting all revenue generated from sales into the business.
 Joggling business, family life, and a 9-5 especially in a financial institution was no easy job.
 Regardless, I have been able to rise above all the negativities and get my brand to where it is today.
 Today, we have a processing facility in Ibadan, where all our products are being processed, packaged and distributed.
-We currently have 4 staffs myself inclusive and our products are all registered with NAFDAC.
+We currently have 4 staff myself inclusive and our products are all registered with NAFDAC.

-I got our products registered with NAFDAC by first making enquires about what I needed to do to get thee products certified, then I went back home heartbroken lol as I had zero financial ability to do the required.
+I got our products registered with NAFDAC by first making enquires about what I needed to do to get these products certified, then I went back home heartbroken lol as I had zero financial ability to do the required.
 I knew that doing this will skyrocket my brand so I got to work, secured a factory space, hired the required people and did all the necessary things to be done.
 By doing all these I realized the importance of shared labor and delegating, things got a lot easier and seamless.
-Getting this approval was not an easy task but we overcame.
+Getting this approval was not an easy task but we overcame it.

 - Lack of funds: I kept re-investing the funds generated from the business.
 Got a 9-5 job to support the growth of the business, I also received a grant of N100,000 in my second year of business. (so that people don’t just think that it is that N4000 that has put the business where it is today, even though it has helped shaped the foundation of this business in many ways.